ltsali8220/telecom-protocol-analyzer/README.md

 4. **Support Section**: Direct users to the GitHub repo for issues and contributions
 5. **Icons**: Used emojis for better visual organization (🚀 for features, 🛠 for installation, etc.)

-## Recommended Next Steps for Your Repository:
+## Recommended Next Steps for Your Repository

 1. **Create the repository** on GitHub with the name `telecom-protocol-analyzer`
 2. **Upload both files**: